ericandrewlewis/say-yes-to-https/what-is-https.md

 Serving a site over HTTPS comes with extra benefits.

 * SEO.
 [Google uses HTTPS as a ranking signal](https://googleonlinesecurity.blogspot.com/2014/08/https-as-ranking-signal_6.html).
 * Speed.
 HTTP/2 can deliver your website to browsers quicker.
-HTTP/2 can only be used with HTTPS.
+HTTP/2 is only used with HTTPS.
 * Data encryption security.
 Passive attackers cannot eavesdrop on conversations.
 * Server identification.
 Man-in-the-middle attackers cannot impersonate a website to a user.
 * [New browser features are limited to secure sites](https://www.chromium.org/Home/chromium-security/prefer-secure-origins-for-powerful-new-features) and [capabilities will be deprecated for non-secure sites](https://blog.mozilla.org/security/2015/04/30/deprecating-non-secure-http/).

+Make sure to serve the _entire_ site with HTTPS, including all pages, resources, and AJAX requests.
+Making any plaintext HTTP connection allows an attacker to read and modify the contents of the transmission.
+Encrypting only sensitive transmissions instantly flags them as sensitive, making them targets.

 Learn [how HTTPS works](/how-https-works/), and [setup HTTPS](/how-to-setup-https/).